peaclab/Prodigy/README.md

 ## Supercomputing Artifact Evaluation

-The goal of this section is to help users get acquianted with the open source framework as soon as possible.
-We provide a small production dataset, which will replicate the results for Figure 6. **Please note that the artifact evaluation section does not reproduce the deployment component.**
+This section aims to help users get acquainted with the open-source framework as soon as possible.
+We provide a small production dataset, which will replicate the results for Figure 6.

+**Disclaimer**: In the scope of this artifact, we do not cover the end-to-end deployment scenario presented in the paper since it is not straightforward to set up a monitoring framework in a cluster to get started.
+However, we open source the necessary pipeline components (DataGenerator, DataPipeline, and AnomalyDetector) so users can adapt these based on their needs.

 ### Computing Environment